sleepymalc/How2LaTeX/README.md

 * `\Leftrightarrow` v.s. `\iff` ($\Leftrightarrow$ v.s. $\iff$): Similarly, I use `\iff` when writing proofs, while `\Leftrightarrow` for all other usages.

   > Since `\implies`, `\impliedby`, and also `\iff` are quite long, so I redefined them into their corresponding ones for a more compact look.
-But in the code, I still type `\implies` when writing proof for a good semantic meaning.
+But in the code, I still type `\implies` when writing proof.
 To redefine them, put
   >
   > ```latex
   > \let\implies\Rightarrow